 First, Some Things You Should Know.

-- The Risk of Infection and Nerve Damage – Cuts, abrasions during clipping, cuticle snipping etc leave you with open wounds and especially in a non-sterile environment.
-Once your hand gets dipped into the gel powder for example, the chemicals get into your abrasion and migrate, causing nerve damage.
-You can be nicked without knowing, especially if you are distracted by conversation at the salon.
+The Risk of Infection and Nerve Damage – Cuts, abrasions during clipping, cuticle snipping, etc leave you with open wounds and especially in a non-sterile environment.
+Once your hand gets dipped into the gel powder, for example, the chemicals get into your abrasion and migrate, causing nerve damage.
+You can be nicked without knowing, especially if you are distracted by a conversation at the salon.